-For the year ended December 31, 2022, there were two recordable safety incidents among contractors and none among employees.
-The individuals have made full recoveries and have returned to work.
+For the year ended December 31, 2023, there were no recordable safety incidents among contractors or employees.

 Our Maine operations successfully completed a surveillance audit under the 2022 Sustainable Forestry Initiative® Standard during the year with no non-conformances.

 The table below summarizes operating and financial results for Maine Timberlands: